GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

 ## Vectors

-Vectors are probably the most used commonly used object type in R. **A vector is a collection of values that are all of the same type (numbers, characters, etc.)**.
-One of the most common ways to create a vector is to use the `c()` function - the "concatenate" or "combine" function.
+Vectors are probably the most commonly used object type in R. **A vector is a collection of values that are all of the same type (numbers, characters, etc.)**.
+One of the most common ways to create a vector is to use the `c()` function &mdash; the "concatenate" or "combine" function.
 Inside the function you may enter one or more values; for multiple values, separate each value with a comma:

 !!! r-project "r"